Ukraine's Kalush Orchestra feted on return home after Eurovision win

 President Volodymyr Zelenskiy was quick to offer congratulations on Saturday, and residents of the town that bears the band's name - about three hours by car southeast of the settlement of Krakovets, where they crossed back into Ukraine - were overjoyed.

 "I love my Kalush.
 My wife and I have been watching until 1 a.m.
 And we were happy to win.
 I was jumping.
-I was in seventh heaven," said one, 74-year-old Petro Yugan, on Sunday.
+I was in seventh heaven," said 74-year-old Kalush resident Petro Yugan on Sunday.

 "But I also want us to end the war as fast as possible, and it would be an even bigger victory."

-Bookmakers had made Kalush Orchestra clear favourites among the 40 competitors in the annual contest, which normally draws a television audience of close to 200 million, in part due to widespread sympathy for Ukraine following Russia's invasion in February.
+Bookmakers had made Kalush Orchestra clear favourites among the 40 competitors in the annual contest, in part due to widespread sympathy for Ukraine following Russia's invasion in February.

 "Stefania" - a tribute sung in Ukrainian to Psiuk's mother that fuses rap with traditional folk music - was lying fourth after national juries voted, but stormed into top spot thanks to a record score during the second stage of voting by viewers.